dmidlo/histdata.com-tools/README.md

 SDK are separate concerns: base installs provide the SDK, while bundled platform wheels provide the local Temporal server executable.

-The foreground runtime and `config.ARGS` global argument state are now treated as compatibility surfaces.
+Default sidecar submissions are built from resolved runtime context and `RunRequest`, not `config.ARGS`.
+The foreground runtime and `config.ARGS` global argument state are explicit compatibility surfaces for `--foreground` and legacy foreground behavior.
 New orchestration work should use `RunRequest`, sidecar workflows, and sidecar activities.
 Foreground removal is a later deprecation step and requires a separate release note, migration window, and rollback plan.